 Insights and best practices on hot topics from local and foreign experts.

-Opportunity to discuss and share best practices with the speakers and colleagues during lunch and coffee breaks.
+Opportunity to discuss and share best practices with the speakers and colleagues.

 Effective internal audit function should have a positive impact on the organization.
 To achieve the effectiveness the internal audit function needs: